stevebuik/GraphVizForce/README.md

 4. Enter any App Name
 5. Enter https://c.ap1.visual.force.com/apex/erdoauth into the *Redirect URIs* filed and click add.
 Note that you need to change the ap1 in the url to be your Salesforce server name
-6. In Salesforce Setup, go to *Develop/Custom Settings* and click on the *manage* link for ERD
+6. In Salesforce Setup, go to *Develop/Custom Settings* and click on the *Manage* link for ERD
 7. Add a setting named *DropboxClientKey* with a value copied from the *App key* in your Dropbox API App
 8. Add a setting named *DropboxClientSecret* with a value copied from the *App secret* in your Dropbox API App
 9. Go back to the ERD Generator tab and you will now see a *Generate to Dropbox* link in the generate section.